Table of Contents

 In order to qualify for a business acquisition loan, you’ll want to make sure your business is established, your credit is in good standing, and you have decent annual revenues.
 While minimum credit scores and annual revenue amounts will vary by lender and type of loan, typically the better these two numbers are, the better the interest rate and terms you’ll receive.

 If you’re a startup or have bad credit, it may still be possible to get a business acquisition loan.
-Here are two things you can do to help increase your odds of approval.
+Here are two things you can do that may help increase your odds of approval.

 Offer a Down Payment